Skip to content

 Accessibility and Public Services

-Table 1: Comparison of Location Choices
+Comparison of Location Choices

 FactorCity Center EmbassiesSuburban Embassies

-SymbolismHigh visibility, prestigeLower visibility, less symbolic
+SymbolismHigh visibility and prestigeLower visibility and less symbolic

-SecurityDense fabric, harder to secureEasier perimeter control
+SecurityDense urban fabric, harder to secureEasier perimeter control

-AccessibilityConvenient for citizensLess convenient, transport needed
+AccessibilityConvenient for citizensLess convenient, transport required

 Architectural and Urban Impact